 Frances’s lawyer informs her that the court has decided to seize Malcolm’s legacy due to which they are penniless now.
 He advises her to sell everything in the house, jewelry, art, and the books, in private and take the cash, and leave.

 Frances was confident that she would be dead before the money ran out but she lives and thus, here they are, stuck with a crisis.
 France’s long-time friend Joan (Susan Coyne) supports her with a vacant Paris apartment.

-Meanwhile, Malcolm returns back home to tell her mother about his engagement with his long-time girlfriend, Susan (Imogen Poots).
+Meanwhile, Malcolm returns back home to tell his mother about his engagement with his long-time girlfriend, Susan (Imogen Poots).
 Inhibited and reserved Malcolm has collected enough strength to surprise his mother, but before he can speak, his mother surprises him with their permanent departure from America.

 Heartbroken Malcolm and Pessimist Frances reach Paris along with their beloved cat, through the ship.
 They were trying to adjust to the beauty when Frances’s precious cat scratches her and runs out of the house.
 She later reveals that her dead husband Franklin was reincarnated in that cat and therefore it needs to be found.
 The search brings the mother and son closer to each other and bridges the gap in the family.